foundry-vtt-community/wiki.js/setup/linux-installation.md

 >To continue, you must be using a non-root user with `sudo` access.
 If that is not the case, please review the steps in [User Setup](#user-setup). {.is-info}

-<a name="B5" href="#B5">B5.</a> First, let's update the system to make sure we have everything as up-to-date as possible:
+<a name="B5" href="#B5">B5.</a> First, let's update the system to make sure we have everything as up-to-date as possible.
+This may take a few minutes.

 <details><summary>Ubuntu/Debian/Raspberry Pi OS</summary>